 Michele Steele is a correspondent for ESPN based in Chicago.
 A versatile journalist, she has covered some of the biggest stories both in the Midwest and nationally for SportsCenter, NFL Live, Outside the Lines and ESPN’s digital platforms.

-Most recently, Steele led coverage of the weekly Monday Night Football game for SportsCenter, providing postgame and live reports from the MNF city the morning after each game.
+In the past, Steele has led coverage of the weekly Monday Night Football game for SportsCenter, providing postgame and live reports from the MNF city the morning after each game.
 She was the first reporter on the scene at the hospital after the devastating injury to Steelers linebacker Ryan Shazier – leading coverage from Cincinnati for three days following the injury.

 Before moving to Chicago in October 2016, Steele served as ESPN’s Boston-based bureau reporter for three years.
 Her reporting took her inside a criminal court to follow the murder trial of former NFL player Aaron Hernandez, to Phoenix, Ariz., for coverage of the death of Muhammad Ali and to Houston to cover the biggest comeback in Super Bowl history.

 Steele, who joined ESPN in December 2011, has also served as a fill-in anchor for SportsCenter.

 Prior to ESPN, Steele was an anchor for Bloomberg Television and the network’s first full-time sports reporter.
 Her interviews at Bloomberg included NCAA President Mark Emmert and NFL Commissioner Roger Goodell in addition to numerous owners and team executives.
 She started her career in sports covering Tiger Woods for Bloomberg TV in 2009, ultimately following his return to The Masters that year.